 - The ARP Table and Multicast Addresses are obtained from the same storage pool.
 The overall capacity limit for both tables is the sum of the IPv4 Home Addresses, plus the IPv6 Home Addresses, plus the IPv4 Multicast Addresses, plus the IPv6 Multicast Addresses, and the IPv4 Remote Addresses.
 While the maximum number of multicast addresses is 2,048, if there are many other addresses that make up the same storage pool, the number of multicast addresses might be less than 2,048.
 Keep in mind that some operating systems generate a multicast address for each IPv6 address specified. - 2.
-For z196, the multicast and ARP\cache entries no longer share a table.
+For z196, the multicast and ARP_cache entries no longer share a table.
 The limits specified are for each individual pool limit specified in the table.

-OSA-Express Speed/Mode Configuration Information
+OSA-Express speed/mode configuration information

 The various OSA-Express Ethernet features support different LAN speeds and configurations.
 Some settings are user settable, others are not.
-The table below summarizes the different features and what they are capable of supporting:
+Table 33summarizes the different features and what they are capable of supporting: